roebel/MBExWN_Vocoder/README.md

 ./bin/generate_mel.py  -o OUTPUT_DIR input_audio_file [input_audio_file ...]
 ```

-after running this command you will find mels spectrograms under the output
+after running this command you will find the mel spectrograms in the directory OUTPUT_DIR.
-directory.
 For each input file you will find a pickled data file with the same basename and
 the extension replaced by means of mell.
 The pickled data files contain python dicts
 that have keys for all analysis parameters as well as for the mel specrogram itself.

+These files are can be read by the two further scripts that allow

+- recreating sounds from a mel spectrogram, as well as
+- visualizing a mel spectrogram

-#### Running mel inversion form the command line
+#### Running mel inversion from the command line

-ToDo

 #### Using the MBExWN vocoder as a python package